SchmidtDSE/plastics-prototype/README.md

 Plastics Prototype
 ===============================================================================
-Prototype for the plastics DST with embeddable R code.
+Prototype for the plastics DST with embeddable code.